Some of the doctors who attended President John

 have said previously, and particularly what they

 have said under oath.
+[1.
+For a full list of

 Several Parkland doctors have hinted that maintaining